Literals are values which have a direct syntactic representation. The following sections describe the types of literals that can be represented.

 An integer is any series of digits optionally preceded by a minus sign:

-A float is one or more decimal digits followed by a decimal point followed by one or more decimal digits.
+A float, or floating-point number, is one or more decimal digits, followed by a decimal point, followed by one or more decimal digits.
 You must have digits on both sides of the decimal point.
-This distinguishes floating point numbers from integer expressions like 8.rand.
+In SuperCollider, floating-point numbers are always 64-bit, except within a FloatArray.

 Examples of floats: